chrisalexander/blog/_posts/2013-09-27-nabaztag-setup-guide.md

 At step 6, you will be asked to configure your Rabbit.
 If you've already done this, click on "I've already configured my Rabbit with the Configuration Wizard".

-<a name="5"></a>

 ### If you are using a Mac with an Airport router (and you have a Nabaztag/tag)

 If you are using an Airport router to connect your Nabaztag/tag (<span style="color: #ff0000;">note, does not work with Nabaztag</span><span style="color: #000000;">) to the internet and your Nabaztag/tag's nose is flashing orange or orange/green, do the following :</span>

-- Put your rabbit in "all blue" mode<br> - Connect your computer to the NabaztagXX network (where XX are the last two digits of your Rabbit's serial number)<br> - Open the configuration page in your browser (http://192.168.0.1)<br> - Change the Violet platform address near the bottom of the page from r.nabaztag.com/vl to 62.210.186.165/vl<br> - Click on "Update &amp; Start"
+* Put your rabbit in "all blue" mode
+* Connect your computer to the NabaztagXX network (where XX are the last two digits of your Rabbit's serial number)

-<a name="6"></a>
+* Open the configuration page in your browser (http://192.168.0.1)
+* Change the Violet platform address near the bottom of the page from r.nabaztag.com/vl to 62.210.186.165/vl
+* Click on "Update &amp; Start"

 ### Default parameter settings for a Nabaztag/tag

 Here are the factory set parameters that you should have on your Rabbit's configuration page from the time of your first connection :

+**Basic Configuration**

+SSID : [Empty]
-<b>Basic Configuration</b><br> SSID : [Empty]<br> Encryption : Non sélectionné / No encryption<br> Key : [Empty]
+Encryption : Non selection / No encryption

-<b>Advanced Configuration</b><br> Authentication : OpenSystem<br> DHCP Enabled : Yes<br> Local IP : 0.0.0.0<br> Local Mask : 255.255.255.0<br> Local Gateway : 0.0.0.0<br> DNS Server : 0.0.0.0
+Key : [Empty]

+**Advanced Configuration**

+Authentication : OpenSystem
+DHCP Enabled : Yes
+Local IP : 0.0.0.0
+Local Mask : 255.255.255.0
+Local Gateway : 0.0.0.0
+DNS Server : 0.0.0.0

+**Proxy Server**

-<b>Proxy Server</b><br> HTTP Proxy : No<br> Proxy IP Address : 0.0.0.0<br> Proxy port : 0
+HTTP Proxy : No
+Proxy IP Address : 0.0.0.0
+Proxy port : 0

+**General Info**

-<span style="color: #0033cc;"><b>General Info<br> Violet Platform : r.nabaztag.com/vl</b></span>
+Violet Platform : r.nabaztag.com/vl

-<a name="7"></a>

 ### My Nabaztag/tag's nose flashes orange/green and I can't connect him

-<span style="color: #ff0033;">NOTE : this announcement only concerns Nabaztag/tags (those with the<br> bellybuttons) whose nose LEDs are blinking orange and green.
-If this<br> is not happening to your Rabbit, this procedure may be ignored.</span>
+NOTE : this announcement only concerns Nabaztag/tags (those with the bellybuttons) whose nose LEDs are blinking orange and green.
+If this is not happening to your Rabbit, this procedure may be ignored.

-Before anything else, download the following document on your computer<br> (the one that you use to configure your rabbit):<br> [www.nabaztag.com/firmware/firmware.0.0.0.10.sim.txt](http://web.archive.org/web/20090309103320/http://www.nabaztag.com/firmware/firmware.0.0.0.10.sim.txt) (right click -<br> Save file under)
+Before anything else, download the following document on your computer (the one that you use to configure your rabbit): [www.nabaztag.com/firmware/firmware.0.0.0.10.sim.txt](http://web.archive.org/web/20090309103320/http://www.nabaztag.com/firmware/firmware.0.0.0.10.sim.txt) (right click - Save file under)

+Follow these instructions:

+* Unplug your rabbit
-Follow these instructions:<br> - Unplug your rabbit<br> - Push and hold the button on the top of his head<br> - While keeping the button pressed, plug him back in<br> - Once all 4 of his lights turn blue, release the button
+* Push and hold the button on the top of his head
+* While keeping the button pressed, plug him back in
+* Once all 4 of his lights turn blue, release the button

-Look in the list of available wireless networks on your computer that<br> is furnished with a Wi-Fi card (you may have to refresh the list of<br> networks) and connect to the wireless network "nabaztagXX" (the XX is<br> the last two digits of your Rabbit's serial number found on his<br> bottom).
+Look in the list of available wireless networks on your computer that is furnished with a Wi-Fi card (you may have to refresh the list of networks) and connect to the wireless network "nabaztagXX" (the XX is the last two digits of your Rabbit's serial number found on his bottom).

-Once connected to the Nabaztag network, open your internet browser and<br> type in the address http://192.168.0.1
+Once connected to the Nabaztag network, open your internet browser and type in the address http://192.168.0.1

 PLEASE DO NOT UNPLUG YOUR RABBIT DURING THE REST OF THIS PROCEDURE.

-On your Rabbit's configuration page, all the way at the bottom, verify<br> that the version of your firmware ends with a 9 (if this isn't the<br> case, this procedure may be ignored).
+On your Rabbit's configuration page, all the way at the bottom, verify that the version of your firmware ends with a 9 (if this isn't the case, this procedure may be ignored).

-Go back to the top of the page and click on "Click here for firmware<br> upgrade" (in the top right-hand corner).
+Go back to the top of the page and click on "Click here for firmware upgrade" (in the top right-hand corner).

 On the page that appears, Click on Browse and find the file that you<br> had just downloaded earlier.